Tutorial: Security in Azure SQL Managed Instance using Azure AD server principals (logins)

 Grant permissions to create logins

-• If the login is a SQL principal, only logins that are part of the sysadmin role can use the create command to create logins for an Azure AD account.
+• If the login is a SQL auth-based server principal, it must be assigned the sysadmin role to create logins for Microsoft Entra accounts.

-• At a minimum, ALTER ANY LOGIN permission must be granted to the Azure AD server principal (login) to create other Azure AD server principals (logins).
+• At a minimum, the ALTER ANY LOGIN permission must be granted to create other Microsoft Entra logins.

-• By default, the standard permission granted to newly created Azure AD server principals (logins) in master is: CONNECT SQL and VIEW ANY DATABASE.
+• By default, the standard permissions granted to newly created Microsoft Entra logins in master are: CONNECT SQL and VIEW ANY DATABASE.

-• The sysadmin server role can be granted to many Azure AD server principals (logins) within a managed instance.
+• The sysadmin server role can be granted to many Microsoft Entra logins within a managed instance.

 To add the login to the sysadmin server role:

-1. Log into the managed instance again, or use the existing connection with the Azure AD admin or SQL principal that is a sysadmin.
+1. Log into the managed instance again, or use the existing connection with the Microsoft Entra admin or SQL principal that is a sysadmin.

 2. In Object Explorer, right-click the server and choose New Query.

-3. Grant the Azure AD server principal (login) the sysadmin server role by using the following T-SQL syntax:
+3. Grant the Microsoft Entra login the sysadmin server role by using the following T-SQL syntax:

 ALTER SERVER ROLE sysadmin ADD MEMBER login_name